 Hard gel is more flexible and stronger than acrylic, but it’s not as hard.
 Someone who is used to acrylic may feel that hard gel is weaker, but that is not true.
-Hard gel can withstand greater pressure and it is less likely to break or crack than acrylic is.
+Hard gel can withstand greater pressure, and it is less likely to break or crack than acrylic.
 Just like acrylic, gel can crack if it is flexed beyond its stretching point.
-However, because it has more flexibility, it will generally cause less trauma when cracked than when an acrylic nail cracks.
+However, because hard gel has more flexibility, it will generally cause less trauma when cracked than when an acrylic nail cracks.
 It can withstand greater pressure and it will cause less trauma if a crack does occur.

-We recommend getting a rebase at 2-3 weeks to maintain your shape, length and cuticles for the longest lasting extensions, 4+ week rebases will need to be charged extra as there will be more prep work and product used.
+We recommend getting a rebase at 2-3 weeks to maintain your shape, length and cuticles, for the longest lasting extensions.
+4+ week rebases are typically charged at higher rate, no matter which salon you go to, as there is more prep work involved, and product used.

-Acrylic is a mix of a liquid with a powder and brush the mixture onto your nails.
-They'll usually cover your entire nail, though sometimes they'll just add tips or a flexible form that they can sculpt to extend your nails.
+Acrylic is a mix of a liquid with a powder that is applied with a brush onto your nails.
+Usually, your entire nail is covered, though sometimes - depending on what you're after - your nail technician will just add tips or a flexible form that they can sculpt to extend your nails.

 -Acrylic comes in a powder (polymer) and liquid (monomer) form.

-- It's a 2 part system, but different than with the gel, it's in separate containers.
-When the powder and liquid are mixed together it becomes Acrylic which looks like a bead.
+-It's a 2 part system, but different than with gel, as each part comes from separate containers.
+When the powder and liquid are mixed together it becomes acrylic, which looks like a bead.

-- It has a strong odor to it so make sure you have some ventilation system installed in the salon or have a window open
+-Acrylic has a strong odor to it when applied, so salons must have a ventilation system installed, or at least have a window open.

-- The type of Acrylic it contains is called Methacrylates.
+-The type of acrylic used for nails is called Methacrylates.

--If it’s not removed properly, it can damage your natural nails.
+-If acrylic nails are not removed properly they can damage your natural nails.

-- If you accidentally bang your nail, it can damage your natural nail.
+-If you accidentally bang your nails when they're overlayed with acrylic, that bump can damage your natural nails.

-- If not looked after properly with regular infill appointments it can start to lift and water or dirt can get trapped and cause a fungal or bacterial infection.
+-If not looked after properly with regular infill appointments, you acrylic nails can start to lift, allowing water or dirt to become trapped.
+Trapped material can cause a fungal or bacterial infection.

-- Someone can easily get an allergic reaction because of strong chemicals that are in the liquid.
+-Someone can easily get an allergic reaction because of strong chemicals that are in the acrylic-forming liquid.

 We cant wait to meet you!